 Worst Words of the Decade

 2020 was the year of COVID-19, and it generated some less than welcome words.
-The South Australia Government eased some coronavirus restrictions and allowed people in bars to drink while standing up.
+South Australia announced it would ease coronavirus restrictions and allow people in bars to drink while standing up.
 The SA Government dubbed this vertical consumption.

-2018 was a particularly poor year for corporate doublespeak and spin.
-When our national public broadcaster used the phrase 'external career development opportunities' to discuss firing its staff, it joined a long list of institutions incapable of using simple English to describe something difficult.
+2018 was a poor year for corporate doublespeak.
+When our national public broadcaster used external career development opportunities to discuss firing its staff, it joined a long list of institutions incapable of using simple English to describe something difficult.

-Noxious Frankenword 'Brangelexit' topped our 2016 list.
-Combining Brad Pitt and Angelina Jolie's celebrity moniker 'Brangelina' with the recent 'Brexit' vote, this elevates a celebrity divorce to the level of a major world event.
+Frankenword Brangelexit topped our 2016 list.
+Combining Brad Pitt and Angelina Jolie’s celebrity moniker ‘Brangelina’ with the ‘Brexit’ vote, it elevated a celebrity divorce to the level of a major world event.

-In a particularly bad year for corporate spin doctoring, 'possible emissions non-compliance' topped our 2015 list.
+2015 was a particularly bad year for corporate spin doctoring, and possible emissions non-compliance came out on top.
 Volkswagen’s CEO used this phrase to describe what was actually cheating when regulators tested how much pollution its cars emit.

-When KFC chose 'goodification' as the slogan for its marketing campaign, we had to choose it as our Worst Word of the Year (along with its cringe-worthy cousins - 'gooderer', 'goodest' and 'goodify').
+When KFC chose Goodification as the slogan for its marketing campaign, we had to choose it as our Worst Word of 2012.

-2011 was a banner year for corporate evasion and euphemistic spin, with 'fugitive emissions' (more commonly known as pollution) topping our list.
+2011 was a banner year for corporate evasion and euphemistic spin, with fugitive emissions (more commonly known as pollution) the worst.